JosephTLyons/Track-Notes-1/README.md

 ## Future features to consider (after v1.0.0 release):
 * Allow for many more images to be saved (maybe 16?) instead of just 2 - using a File Array to hold the paths
 * Video support?
-* Option to resave the images elsewhere?
 * Resizable windows / GUI
 * User picked fonts, font sizes, and background color?
 * AAX
 * PC Versions

 ## Other things to do before next release (developer notes):
-* Try to fix image size issue
 * Installer script
-* Refactor method for Exporting Media
+* Refactor method for Exporting Media and method for image resizing
 * Make public data members private
 * Make setter and getter methods for processor class items
-* Set up plugin category information
 * Test other DAWs
 * Embed a cool font